-$\P_2 \cdot I$ am certain that I think, that I feel, that I experience, but nothing else is indubitable.
+$\P_2 \cdot I$ am certain that I think what I think, that I feel what I feel, or comprehensively: I am certain that I experience what I experience, and nothing else is indubitable.
 Therefore, for Descartes, only what I experience in first person is certain.
-This slogan, which I fully endorse, is arguably the main contribution made by Descartes to philosophy. $\P_3 \cdot Descartes$ even doubts that the falling red stone he is seeing in front of him exists, because it can be an illusion, or perhaps he is dreaming.
+This slogan, which I fully endorse, is arguably the main contribution made by Descartes to philosophy.

+$\P_3 \cdot \text{Descartes}$ even doubts that the falling red stone he is seeing in front of him exists, because it can be an illusion, or perhaps he is dreaming.
 And time has proved that Descartes was right on this: it is now much clearer than it was in his time that I cannot take for granted that this falling red stone I am seeing exists as such, because physics has taught us that what ultimately exists are some strange fields and particles rather than stones and other material bodies.